 In June 2016, the FASB issued a new standard that will require timelier recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 The guidance will require the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-Financial institutions and other organizations will now use forward-looking information to better form their credit loss estimates.
+Financial institutions and other organizations will now use forward-looking information to better form their credit losse setimates.
 Many of the loss estimation techniques applied today will still be permitted, although the inputs to those techniques will change to reflect the full amount of expected credit losses.
 Organizations will continue to use judgment to determine which loss estimation method is appropriate for their circumstances.
 Additionally, the guidance requires enhanced disclosures to help investors and other financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 These disclosures include qualitative and quantitative requirements that provide additional information about the amounts recorded in the financial statements.
-Finally, the guidance amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
-The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
+Finally, the guidance amends the accounting for credit losses on available-for-sale fixed income securities and purchased financial assets with credit deterioration.
+The guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019 for public business entities which are SEC filers.
+For private companies and emerging growth companies, this guidance is effective for annual reporting periods beginning after December 15, 2018, including interim periods within fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 We are evaluating the impact this new guidance will have on our financial position, results of operations, and cash flows.